 Interest income concerning "Financial assets measured at fair value through OCI" of €114 thousand was generated by government securities purchased by Banca Farmafactoring to hedge liquidity risk and optimize the cost of money.
 These securities were classified as HTC&S (Held to Collect and Sell) and, therefore, they are measured at fair value.
 The interest earned is recognized in the income statement according to the effective rate of return.
 At December 31, 2020 the Bank did not own government securities classified in the portfolio in question.

-Interest income concerning "Receivables due from banks" refers to credit balances on BFF Banking Group current accounts held with the banking system.

-The item also includes the portion of interest on credit exposures that BFF Banking Group had with respect to third party banking counterparties arising from receivables transferred back.
+Interest income concerning "Receivables due from banks" refers to credit balances on BFF current accounts held with the banking system.
+The item also includes the portion of interest on credit exposures held with respect to third party banking counterparties arising from receivables transferred back.

-Interest income on receivables "Due from customers" for loans amounted to €226,764 thousand and mostly consists of maturity commissions charged to the assignors for the purchase of non-recourse receivables, and late payment interest for the year, relating to Banca Farmafactoring and BFF Finance Iberia.
+Interest income on receivables "Due from customers" for loans amounted to €156,257 thousand and mostly consists of maturity commissions charged to the assignors for the purchase of non-recourse receivables, and late payment interest for the year.

-Interest income on debt securities linked to receivables due from customers and totalling approximately €13.5 million derive from government securities purchased by Banca Farmafactoring to hedge liquidity risk and to optimize the cost of money, relating to the HTC (Held to Collect) portfolio.
+Interest income on debt securities linked to receivables due from customers and totalling approximately €13.6 million derive from government securities purchased by Banca Farmafactoring to hedge liquidity risk and to optimize the cost of money, relating to the HTC portfolio (Held to Collect - former AFS according to IAS 39).

-Banca Farmafactoring and BFF Finance Iberia update the time series of data regarding the late payment interest collection percentages and times on an annual basis, when the financial statements are prepared.
+The Bank updates the time series regarding the late payment interest collection percentages and times on an annual basis, when the financial statements are prepared.
 However, a prudent decision was made to consider, also for 2020, the use of the same 45% collection percentage and the same collection time, 1,800 days, as used by Banca Farmafactoring.